 3. Recurring Revenue Model

-The subscription model is core to SaaS.
+At its core, the subscription model is what defines SaaS.
 Instead of one-time sales, SaaS companies generate monthly or annual recurring revenue (MRR/ARR), creating predictable cash flow and compounding growth over time.

 4. High Gross Margins